-Choosing complementary colors for your rugs is easier when you’re already working with decor.
+Choosing complementary colors for your coordinating area rugs is easier when you’re already working with decor.
 You can just pull from the existing palette and keep it consistent throughout your entire space.
 For more tips, see our guide on How to Choose the Perfect Area Rug Color for Your Space.

 Play up One Solid Rug With a Colorful Pattern

 If you have an open floor plan, you can let one rug pull most of the visual weight.
 Using one splashy pattern and one solid rug is a clear way to center or divide functional areas.
-The balance can also create a sense of distance or draw attention to a focal point on one side of your home.
+The balance between your two rugs can also create a sense of distance or draw attention to a focal point on one side of your home.

-For a consistent feeling across an open area, you’ll generally want your patterned and solid rugs to share a color – it’s okay if they vary in tone.
+For a consistent feeling when mixing rugs in a room, you’ll generally want your patterned and solid rugs to share a color – it’s okay if they vary in tone.
 If you want a livelier juxtaposition, rely on complementary colors.
 You can also keep things linked by using the pattern motif in other textiles like curtains, pillows, and blankets.

 Mix Two Patterned Rugs in the Same Style

-If you’re wondering how to combine area rugs with different patterns, it’s not impossible to mix rug patterns across an open area.
+If you’re wondering how to combine area rugs with different patterns, it’s not impossible to mix and match rugs across an open floor plan.
 They just can’t be so wildly different that they compete.
 Look for rugs that have a common style, whether they share age, pile height, or texture.
-This is a bit of a bolder choice, and the easiest way to pull it off is by using Oriental rugs.
+Combining rugs this way is a bit of a bolder choice, and the easiest way to pull it off is by using Oriental rugs.

 Whether you opt for heavyweight Persians or flatweave kilims, these vintage rugs come with lots of decorative embroidery.
 Because the symbols and motifs are so intricate, the rug designs rarely clash.
 The use of fine wool also implies quality, so the bright colors don’t feel garish.
 That being said, pattern mixing still works best when there’s a dominant color that unites the two rugs in one room.

 Mix Two Patterned Rugs in the Same Color

-Different patterned rugs can still look beautiful and intentional in an open area when they’re the same color.
-As long as you mix the size of your patterns for an even sense of scale, color will help rugs speak to each other across an open floor plan.
+Different patterned rugs can still look beautiful and intentional in an open floor plan when they’re the same color.
+As long as you mix the size of your patterns for an even sense of scale, color will help multiple rugs in one room speak to each other.
 Stripes and florals, Greek Key or dots – when it’s in the same color family, it’s all relative.